 Did you ever wonder if you could return to being a child?
 This species of jellyfish can!
 Found in the waters of Japan and the Mediterranean sea, the immortal jellyfish is the only animal which can go back to being sexually immature after reaching maturity.
 This process can be indefinite if the jellyfish doesn’t die of disease or predation.

 Lifespan: 100+ years unless predation

 Scientists suggested that through time, some lobsters can persist and even increase their fertility because of a certain enzyme called telomerase.
 This enzyme repairs the lost sections of the DNA; hence, “aged” cells are again reverted to being young.
-Though such process renders them to stay “deathless“, the exact life span of a lobster is difficult to determine because of the regular molting of exoskeleton.
+Though such a process renders them to stay “deathless“, the exact life span of a lobster is difficult to determine because of the regular molting of an exoskeleton.

 More Reading: Sun News